Equitable Prosperity Through Private Sector Development (EPTPSD) / Maendaleo Sawa (M-SAWA)

 MEDA in partnership with Global Affairs Canada is increasing business profitability and supporting economic growth in 20 marginalized counties across Kenya.

-The government of Kenya has set ambitious economic growth goals; however, to achieve these goals it will be essential to support the growth of local businesses.
-The agriculture sector currently employs 60% of the population and the growing construction and extractives sectors.
+While Kenya is generally one of the more developed countries on the African continent, high levels of inequality and poverty persist, especially in rural areas.
+The government of Kenya has set ambitious economic growth goals; however, to achieve them it will be essential to support the growth of local businesses, particularly in the agriculture sector which currently employs 60% of the population and the growing construction and extractives sectors.

 In Kenya, small entrepreneurs (SEs) in rural communities are mainly smallholder farmers.
 These farmers lack access to sustainable market opportunities and receive poor prices for their produce and products because of their inconsistent relationships with buyers; this limits their income.

 Farmers also find it challenging to access agricultural inputs, and the technology and financing they need to adapt to the impacts of climate change and maintain consistent production.

 Many small and medium-sized enterprises (SMEs) have access to growing markets but lack the quality supply from SEs to meet this demand.
 They are also often unable to take advantage of market opportunities as they lack access to business support services, investment capital and other forms of financing.
 Women-led SMEs and SEs face increased challenges in these areas due to existing gender inequalities and barriers.

 To effectively strengthen Kenyan SMEs and SEs and achieve its goal of improved incomes, M-SAWA works in collaboration with key actors in the Kenyan business eco-system including: lead firms (LFs), business associations, business development service (BDS) providers, private equity investment (PEI) funds, and the government of Kenya.